hannesm/platform-blog/technical-signing-repository.md

 `(counter, keyid, key, signatures)`

 - `counter`: monotonic counter
-- `keyid`: a unique identifier (ASCII string), the filename must be the same value.
+- `keyid`: a unique identifier (printable ASCII string, no control characters), the filename must be the same value.
 Uniqueness (case-insensitive) between all keys must be preserved.
 - `key`: as described above, or the empty string if the keyid is revoked
 - `signatures`: a list of signatures (defined below), at least a self signature!